mljes/CSCI3161_FinalProject/README.md

 Mouse Right : move right
 Mouse Left : move left
 ```

 ### Plane Motion
+The plane and propellers are loaded from text files.
+Their vertexes, normals and faces are stored using array and LinkedLists.
+The propellers are positioned by finding the center
+point of each hub (the part of the plane where the propellers attach) and translating the propeller objects to those points.

 The plane remains in constant forward motion.
 Users control the yaw of the plane (turning) by moving the mouse in the direction they want to turn.
 Plane direction is determined trigonometrically using a function that treats places the plane's current and future positions at opposite ends of the hypotenuse of a right triangle and
 determines the X- and Z-offsets of the camera position using an angle produced from the mouse's x-position on the screen.
 The plane's position in relation to the camera and the camera's